Response Listeners: Logging, Metrics, and Tracing

 Tips

-- Exceptions thrown in listeners are swallowed to avoid breaking the run.
+- Exceptions thrown in listeners will reject

-- Combine with
+stimulation.waitUntilComplete()once all active tasks finish. - Combine with

-allowName/maxNeuronHopsinstimulateoptions to constrain traversal during debugging.maxNeuronHopsis disabled by default.
+maxNeuronHopsinstimulateoptions to constrain traversal during debugging.maxNeuronHopsis disabled by default.